barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

   - Updated C/C++ Core Framework

     - DataIOs now are part of collection fields.
 For example, to access the property `acl` now, one should use `properties->acl->value`.
 Same thing for inputs, outputs, state_vars, alarms, etc...
-    - Added all the reamining core adapters to the C++ frameworks: conf, data, job, etc...
+    - Added all the remaining core adapters to the C++ frameworks: conf, data, job, etc...
     - Added HealthSupervisingBehavior
     - Changed telemetry field from `data` to `value` to be consistent with other services